-S. No. Category Course Code Course Title L Т Р С 1 Project Work 20ME8P02 Project Work 0 0 0 8 r Total Credits 8 Total (Credits (19.5 + 19.5 5 + 21.5 + 21.5 + 21.5 + 21.5 + 23 + 12) 160
+S. No. Category Course Code Course Title L Τ Р С 1 Project Work 20ME8P02 Project Work 0 0 0 8 r Fotal Credits 8 Total ( Credits (19.5 + 19.5 5 + 21.5 + 21.5 + 21.5 + 21.5 + 23 + 12) 160

-I Year I Semester Professional Communicative English (Common to CE_EEE_MECH_ECE_CSE_CSE (DS)CSE (AL&ML)& IT)
+I Year I Semester Professional Communicative English (Common to CE\EEE\MECH\ECE\CSE\CSE (DS)\CSE (AL&ML)\& IT)

-(Common (Common to CE, EEE, WECH, ECE, CSE, CSE (DS), CSE (AI&WIL),

 Course Category Basic Sciences Course Code 20HE1T01

 Course Type Theory L-T-P-C 3-0-0-3

 Prerequisites Internal Assessment 30

 Semester End Examination 70

 Total Marks 100

-COUR COURSE OUTCOMES Upon s uccessful completion of the course, the student will be able to: Cognitive Level CO1 Emphasizes that the ultimate aim of Education is to enhance wisdom and inspires the readers to serve their nation with their self-enrichment.
+COUR COURSE OUTCOMES Upon s Cognitive Level CO1 Emphasizes that the ultimate aim of Education is to enhance wisdom and inspires the readers to serve their nation with their self-enrichment.
 K2 CO2 Enables the learners to promote peaceful co-existence and universal harmony in society and empowers them to initiate innovation.
-K2 CO3 Imparts the students to manage different cultural shock due to globalization and develop multiculturalism to appreciate diverse cultures and motivate them to contribute to their nation. К3 CO4 Arouses the thought of life to lead in the right path by recognizing the importance of work besides enhancing their LSRW skills.
+K2 CO3 Imparts the students to manage different cultural shock due to globalization and develop multiculturalism to appreciate diverse cultures and motivate them to contribute to their nation.
+K3 CO4 Arouses the thought of life to lead in the right path by recognizing the importance of work besides enhancing their LSRW skills.
 K2 CO5 Inspires the learners at the advancement of software by the eminent personalities and motivates the readers to think and tap their innate talents.
 K2